Home

 Apple iMac: History

 The Macintosh was praised for its groundbreaking design.
 Never before had such a compact yet powerful computer been mass-produced for the consumer market.
-With such massive success, the Macintosh remained popular long after it was discontinued.
+With such massive success, the Macintosh remained popular long after being discontinued.
 When Steve Jobs was forced out of Apple in 1985, the company could not replicate this success again.

 In 1997, Steve Jobs made his famed return to Apple.
 At this point, the company needed a bold new plan to turn it around, and Steve was just the visionary they needed.
 With the release of the first iMac marking the start of a new chapter, Apple’s success skyrocketed in the following years.
 While the iMac was one of Steve’s first major innovations at the company, it was soon followed up by the first iPod in 2001 and the revolutionary iPhone in 2007.